tvhahn/EarthGAN/README.md

 Progress updates, along with my thoughts, can be found in the [devlog](devlog/).

-**This is very much active research.** If you have any thoughts, suggestions, or would like to collaborate, please reach out!
+**This is active research.** If you have any thoughts, suggestions, or would like to collaborate, please reach out!

 ## Current Approach